 Advertising is dead.
 Long live advertising.
-Especially when it’s experiential in nature and thus “forever agile” and “the last bastion of advertising.”
+Especially when it’s experiential and thus “forever agile” and “the last bastion of advertising.”
 This is according to award-winning creative and futurist Layne Braunstein, Chief Creative Officer at Fake Love, a New York Times company.

 At a recent TEDxFultonStreet event in NYC, Braunstein outlines three essential premises for experiential practitioners in his aptly titled talk, “Experiential Marketing is the Future of Advertising.”